croaky/laptop/learn/books/paysys/cards.md

 Prepaid cards access funds from a pre-funded account.
 Examples are gift cards and typically operate over the Visa or Mastercard networks.

+## Acceptance Environments

+Card-present (CP) transactions occur when the cardholder uses their card at a terminal.
+Network rules usually protect the merchant from fraud risk.

+Card-not-present (CNP) transactions occur when the cardholder is making a remote purchase such as online or by phone.
+Network rules usually don't protect the merchant from fraud risk.

+## Roles

+In an open-loop network,
+an issuing bank serves the cardholder and acquiring bank serves the merchant.
+The card network sits in the middle, managing transactions, rules, risk, and disputes.

+In a closed-loop network,
+a single card company performs the issuing, acquiring, and network functions.

+Card issuing involves
+soliciting new customers,
+underwriting new customers,
+furnishing each customer with a card, authorizing and clearing transactions, and providing statements.

+Card acquiring involves
+providing and servicing POS terminals and software, processing card, managing disputes, and providing customer service.